bitovi/academy/src/react/2-intro-to-jsx.md

 In the code above, we're defining a functional component (a function which returns JSX) called `Button`.

-This component returns JSX and could then be rendered and re-used by another component like `App` below.
+This component returns JSX and could then be rendered and reused by another component like `App` below.

 ```jsx
 function App() {